top of page

 Habitat: Shallow marshes and ponds

 Description: Small duck.
-Males gray with cinnamon heads and wide green stripe back from eyes to back of head.
+Males are gray with cinnamon heads and broad green stripes from the eyes to the back of the head.
 Females tan with dark mottling.

 pintails_edited.jpg